SolanaHoneypot/Solana-Honeypot-Token/README.md

 Here you will learn how to make your Solana Honeypot Token, add liquidity on Raydium, block sales to all token holders, and rug pull by removing liquidity from Raydium.

-Get the Solana Honeypot Script and PDF manual that will step-by-step guide you through setting up your Solana honeypot crypto
+Get the Solana Honeypot Script and detailed video that will step-by-step guide you through setting up your Solana honeypot crypto

 ---